Treatment and Welfare Support Assists Donkeys During Busy Harvest Season

-The team at Lilongwe Society for the Protection and Care of Animals (LSPCA) have been providing practical treatment and welfare support for donkeys during the busy harvest season.
-During this season, donkeys are required to work longer hours and carry heavier loads than usual.
-This leads to a greater risk of cart- or harness-related wounds, injuries and exhaustion.
+During May, the Lilongwe Society for the Protection and Care of Animals (LSPCA) provided essential treatment and welfare support for donkeys in Mngwangwa, Mitundu, and Dzenza.
+As the harvest season intensifies, donkeys are required to work longer hours and carry heavier loads, increasing the risk of cart‑related wounds, harness injuries, exhaustion, and parasite burden.

 Community members and their donkeys at the Mitundu mobile clinic, where clinical treatment was provided alongside owner guidance on animal care and management.